Esri/i3s-spec/docs/1.6/cachedDrawingInfo.cmn.md

 # cachedDrawingInfo

  The cachedDrawingInfo object indicates if the *drawingInfo* object is captured as part of the binary scene layer representation.
-This object is used for 3dObject and integrated mesh scene layer.
+This object is used for the 3D Object and Integrated Mesh scene layer if no [drawingInfo](drawingInfo.cmn.md) is defined.

 ### Related: